UT-Austin-Quantum-Computing-Collective/KnowledgeBase/QiskitResources/README.md

-## All of IBM's Quiskit Resources can be found here
+## All of IBM's Qiskit Resources can be found here